Our vision is to see the end of global poverty—a grand, audacious goal which we know we can’t accomplish alone.

 We are present in Liberia, where 15 years of civil war was followed by the crippling Ebola epidemic, and in Sri Lanka, where two decades of civil war and ethnic and religious tensions have ravaged communities.

 In Myanmar, where genocide and mass displacement continue to impede progress, we are faithfully walking alongside local partners.
-The same is true in Nicaragua and Zimbabwe, where civil unrest has combined with economic crises, and in the U.S., where systemic racism is rampant and social divisions are on the rise.
+The same is true in Zimbabwe, where civil unrest has combined with economic crises, and in the U.S., where systemic racism is rampant and social divisions are on the rise.

 In these places and more, we are present with our local partners.